containers/automation/mac_pw_pool/README.md

 get.
 It could easily be one somebody's previous task barfed all over and ruined.

+## Initialization

+When no dedicated hosts have instances running, complete creation and setup will take many hours.
+This may be bypassed by *manually* running `LaunchInstances.sh --force`.
+The operator should then wait 20minutes before *manually* running `SetupInstances.sh --force`.
+This delay is necessary to account for the time a Mac instance takes to boot and become ssh-able.

 ## Security

 To thwart attempts to hijack or use instances for nefarious purposes,